Banana Peel Teeth Whitening: Will it Give You a Brighter Smile?

 It’s up to you whether it’s worth it to attempt banana peel whitening yourself.
 If you’re fine with going through the process and achieving nothing but using up bananas then go for it.
 If you’re looking for a surefire method of teeth whitening, opt for clinically proven solutions:

 - Whitening toothpaste

 - Over-the-counter whitening strips and gels

-- Whitening treatments given at the dentist’s office
+- Whitening treatments are given at the dentist’s office

 Traditional teeth whitening works by delivering bleach to your teeth’s surface: either hydrogen peroxide or carbamide peroxide.
 The bleach breaks up stains on your teeth’s enamel, lessening their saturation and improving the brightness of your smile.